mmeinhar/SoftwareEnergyEfficiency-MCP-Server/README.md

 - For local (stdio): Set `TRANSPORT=stdio` in `.env`.
 - For remote (SSE): Set `TRANSPORT=sse`; Codespaces auto-forwards port 8000.
 - Access the server within Codespaces or externally via forwarded ports.
+- The server processes Java and any other code as strings sent from the MCP client (e.g., Copilot).

 ## Integration with GitHub Copilot
 Configure GitHub Copilot in VSCode (pre-installed in Codespaces) to use this MCP server as a custom provider (refer to Copilot and FastMCP documentation for MCP integration).
-When prompting Copilot for energy-efficient code optimizations, it invokes the server's tool to retrieve suggestions, apply changes, or generate new code.
+When prompting Copilot for energy-efficient code optimizations, it sends code as strings to the server, which returns suggestions to apply changes or generate new code, depending on the context which Copilot utilizes.

+## Prompts
+To force a call to the get_energy_efficiency_suggestions tool from GitHub Copilot, select some code in the IDE and then open the Copilot inline chat and enter "#get_energy_efficiency_suggestions: analyze Java code".

 ## Build Configurations
 - **USE_DB**: Set to `true` to use Qdrant (requires `QDRANT_URL` and `QDRANT_API_KEY`).
 Default: `false` (uses JSON).